skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 Now we've learned how to invoke mutations againts a GraphQL server.
 It's just like a query, but a mutation change the dataset behind GraphQL.

 In our GraphQL Sandbox, we've another mutation called `createPost`.
-So, try to play with mutations by adding new posts and querying them.
+Try to play with adding new posts and querying them.